 National PTA Reflections submissions are reviewed by experts in the visual, literary and performing arts.
 Judges look for personal interpretation on the program theme that best exemplify creativity and technical skill.
 We are proud to share with you this year’s award winning works of art and invite you to join us at future exhibitions.

 Outstanding Interpretation in Dance Choreography –

-View all national award winning dance choreography submissions.
+View all of the national award winning dance choreography submissions.

 Outstanding Interpretation in Film Production –

 “Masks” by Jacqueline Fashimpaur

 “I always noticed that people act differently around others then they do in private.
 Even Ida Shel Silverstein wrote a poem comparing this phenomenon to wearing masks, and I thought it was a great metaphor.
 This film shows how “wearing a mask” can lead people to be isolated and lonely.
 I think that if people felt free to be themselves, there would be more friendship and understanding between people, and the world would be a better place.
 Hopefully this film inspires some change in that direction.” – Jacqueline Fashimpaur